clstmbrly/Practice-Testing-Area/1_ssh.md

 {% include alert-info.html heading = "Your PIV contains an authentication key pair and public certificate.
 Using a PIV key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}

+**CELESTE:  The setup for card reader, etc., here is only for Windows--Linux and macOs procedures don't include card reader set up**

-For Windows, Linux, and macOS, this guide will help you to:
+**CELESTE:  Validate these**  For Windows, Linux, and macOS, this guide will help you to:

 1. Ensure that your OS recognizes and authenticates your PIV.
-2. Enable the correct drivers on your computer for SSH.
+2. Enable the correct drivers on your computer to use a card reader.
 3. Configure a UNIX-like server.
 3. SSH to a UNIX-like server.